microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

   - Otherwise, we insplice between the final RC entry and the first main-log entry; we never splice into the middle of the RC prefix chain.
 - Even when there are RC entries in the hash chain, we must avoid latching because that would slow down all record-insertion operations (upsert, RMW of a new record, Delete of an on-disk record, etc.) as well as some Read situations.
 - "Insplicing" occurs when a new record is inserted into the main log after the end of the ReadCache prefix string.
 - "Outsplicing" occurs when a record is spliced out of the RC portion of the hash chain (main log records are never spliced out) because the value for that key must be updated, or because we are evicting records from the ReadCache.
-Outsplicing introduces concurrency considerations but we must support it; we cannot simply mark ReadCache entries as Invalid and leave them there, or the chain will grow without bound.
-For concurrency reasons we defer outsplicing to readcache eviction time, when readcache records are destroyed, as described below.
+We cannot simply mark ReadCache entries as Invalid and leave them there, or the chain will grow without bound.
+For concurrency reasons, outsplicing is "delayed"; we mark the readcache record as Invalid during normal operations, and defer actual record removal to readcache eviction time, as described below.
   - Insplicing: For splicing into the chain, we always CAS at the final RC entry rather than at the HashTable bucket slot (we never splice into the middle of the RC prefix chain).
     - Add the new record to the tail of main by pointing to the existing tail of in its `.PreviousAddress`.
     - CAS the existing final RC record to point to the new record (set its .PreviousAddress and CAS).